handsontable/handsontable/docs/next/guides/cell-types/cell-type.md

 });
 ```

-We defined the `type` for all cells in a column to be `numeric`.
+We defined the[`type`(@/api/options.md#type) for all cells in a column to be `numeric`.
 We also defined a validator function directly.
 In Handsontable, cell functions that are defined directly always take precedence over functions associated with cell type, so the above configuration is equivalent to:

 ```js
 const hot = new Handsontable(container, {